Matthew 25:29

 Early interventions enable students to make good progress in English and Maths and, ultimately, across the curriculum.
 The Learning Support Department provides intervention sessions and support to students before, during and after school in conjunction with the support provided by parents to enable a holistic approach where possible.

-At the end of Year 9, students also complete an Access Reading Test.
+At the end of Year 9, students also complete a Reading Plus assessment.
 This allows progress to be monitored and also identifies any students who may have fallen behind with their literacy progress since the initial year 7 assessment.
 Following discussion with English teachers, we establish any students who may need support as they move into Year 10.
 In-year admissions will also complete a literacy screener to enable us to provide early intervention where necessary.
 Once students have been identified as needing literacy support, we use the Diagnostic Reading Assessment to establish particular areas of need for each student.
 These assessments inform planning.

-Students in KS3 who receive literacy support do so in small groups.
+Students in KS3 who receive literacy support do so once a week in small groups.
 We revisit the basics and build on these, including grammar and vocabulary from KS2.
 Staff work hard to personalise learning experiences to develop students’ interest and ability level, in order to maximise pupil progress.
 Some students also benefit from re-visiting some phonics work from KS1.
 We challenge our high attainers in these groups to further develop their skills and to explore more complex grammar and vocabulary and use professional reports such as speech and language and dyslexia reports to guide our provision.

 Literacy lessons are planned with a focus on COPS (Capitals, Organisation, Punctuation and Spelling) and lesson content is taken from a range of subjects across the curriculum, especially English, RE, Geography and History.
 This gives context to the teaching of literacy skills and allows pupils to see how they can apply literacy across their learning.
 It also means that there is often pre or post-teaching in literacy lessons.
 Students have reported enjoying going into a lesson and already having covered something similar in literacy, as this allows them to feel more confident and better able to participate in lessons.